ism1100001/ism1100001/README.md

 * I love learn but the time are crunching me
 * I am afraid of death and living
 * I love programming only when it goes well
-* I feel lost when artificial intelligence makes news
+* I feel lost when artificial intelligence make news

 ## 🛠 Skills